canro91/Kiukie/README.md

 ### Process and update

 Kiukie has `StatefulQueueProcessor` and `StatefulQueue`.
 This queue implementation uses an status (`Pending`, `Processing`, `Succeeded` and `Failed`) to dequeue, process and update items.
-Once an item is processed, it will remain in the queue table with either `Sucess` or `Failed` status.
+Once an item is processed, it will remain in the queue table with either `Succeeded` or `Failed` status.
 This implementation is suitable for operations likely to fail.

 ### How-to